As of 2024, about 800 million blogs exist on the internet.

 This feature is a major distinguishing characteristic between a blog and a website.
 Whereas most websites are updated only occasionally, some blogs update their content even multiple times per day.

-Two other features common to a blog but absent on a website are the comments feature and social sharing icons.
+The comments feature and social sharing icons are two other features common to a blog but absent on a website.
 The comment feature allows a visitor to comment on a blog posting.
 In contrast, the social sharing icons will enable the blog audience to share any blog post on their desired social media platforms.

 The Types and Purposes of Blogs